-Other financial assets categorized as Level 3 are mainly unlisted shares and share options.
-The fair value of unlisted shares are determined using valuation techniques based on market prices of similar entities or net asset values.
+Other financial assets and liabilities categorized as Level 3 are mainly unlisted shares and contingent consideration.
+The fair value of unlisted shares is determined using valuation techniques based on market prices of similar entities or net asset values.
+The fair value of financial liabilities related to contingent consideration are determined based on the current value of future payments calculated by Monte Carlo simulation considering respective business plan.